digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 * postgres:11.18-bullseye
 * prom/prometheus:v2.40.6

 Running Docker Compose
 ~~~~~~~~~~~~~~~~~~~~~~

-Running `docker compose` with all the compose files shown above makes for quite a long command line.
-For this reason a helper script, `dc.sh` is used.
+Since running `docker compose` with all the compose files shown above can create a long command line, a helper script `dc.sh` is used.

-It is recommended that the docker is provided with a minimum of **12GB** of memory.
-To verify docker is not running short of memory run `docker stats` and ensure the total `MEM%` is not too high.
+It is recommended to provide the Docker with a minimum of **12GB** of memory.
+To verify that Docker is not running short of memory, run `docker stats` and ensure the total `MEM%` is not too high.

 .. literalinclude:: ./monitoring/dc.sh
    :language: bash